Carpe Twitter: Vatican tweets on new Latin academy

 It was not the first tweet in Latin - an Italian professor has been doing it for some time - but evidently Ravasi wanted to seize the day, or “carpe diem”.

-Dionigi, a Latin scholar who is rector of Bologna University - widely recognized to be the world’s oldest - is the academy’s first president.
+Dionigi, a Latin scholar who is rector of Bologna University - widely recognised to be the world’s oldest - is the academy’s first president.

 The pope started the academy to promote the study and use of Latin in the Roman Catholic Church and beyond.